blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/lfi3.cs.md

 # Answer

 It is a  Local File Inclusion(LFI) issue. 'fileNametoDelete' parameter is not properly checked.
 Users can delete any files they want with the service account privilege.
-You also see, the code replace '..\\' with nothing for a sanitization attempt, however attacker can bypass it with providing '...\\.\\' in the path.
+You also see, the code replace '..\\' with nothing for a sanitization purpose, however attacker can bypass it with providing '...\\.\\' in the path.